After the Hunt: Production

+Nora Garrett's screenplay was originally voted onto the Black List in 2023, an annual survey of the "most-liked" motion picture screenplays not yet produced.
 In March 2024, it was announced that Julia Roberts was set to star in the film, with Luca Guadagnino set to direct.
 In May, Andrew Garfield and Ayo Edebiri joined the cast.
-Zendaya was initially set for Edebiri's role, but dropped out.
+Zendaya, who had worked with Guadagnino on Challengers (2024), was initially set for Edebiri's role, but dropped out due to scheduling conflicts.
 Guadagnino then cast Edebiri after seeing her in Bottoms (2023).
-Garfield had desired to work with Guadagnino since the release of I Am Love (2009).
+Guadagnino added a racial subtext to the script that was not present in the first draft by changing Maggie Resnick from white to black.
 In June, Michael Stuhlbarg and Chloë Sevigny joined the cast.

 Principal photography began in London and Cambridge University on July 6, 2024.
 The film shot on location there for a week before shooting the last five weeks on stage at Shepperton Studios.
-That same month, Lío Mehiel, Thaddea Graham, Will Price, Christine Dye, and Burgess Byrd joined the cast of the film.
 Filming wrapped on August 16, after six weeks of shooting.
-Cinematographer Malik Hassan Sayeed shot the project on 35mm film, marking his return to a feature film production after 25 years.
-Trent Reznor and Atticus Ross composed the score.
+Cinematographer Malik Hassan Sayeed shot the project on 35 mm film, marking his return to a feature film production after 25 years.
+The film's costume design was done by Jonathan Anderson, the creative director of Loewe, marking his third collaboration with Guadagnino following Challengers (2024) and Queer (2024).

-The film had a production budget of $70–80 million, of which Roberts received $20 million.
-Guadagnino added a racial subtext to the script that was not present in the first draft including race swapping Edebiri's character from white to black and including a backstory in which Roberts' character had worked in Africa.

 Release

 The film premiered at the 82nd Venice International Film Festival on August 29, 2025, followed by its North American premiere as the opening film of the 63rd New York Film Festival on September 26.
 It opened in limited release in the United States on October 10, before expanding to wide release on October 17.
+The film is available for streaming on Amazon Prime.

-It was the first film from Amazon MGM Studios to be released internationally by Sony Pictures Releasing International, following the conclusion of a three-year deal with Warner Bros.
+It was the first film from Amazon MGM Studios to be released internationally by Sony Pictures Releasing International, following the conclusion of a three-year distribution deal with Warner Bros.
 Pictures.

 Reception

+Box office

+After the Hunt was considered a box-office bomb.
+The film grossed $3.2 million in its domestic opening weekend, finishing outside the top ten.
+With a production budget estimated between $70–80 million, of which Roberts received $20 million, the film was projected to lose money for the studio.